gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 captain is unlikely to feel kindly toward someone who steals his troops.
 Mm, and the Admiral Ascendant of Ini Bantang is discussing marriage with the son of---I didn't care.
 I scan the rest of the page.
-Gandan, Lhabde, the minor northern kingdoms...
-Ossisswe and the other cities to the south and west...
-It is as if a dozen different plays are being performed on the same stage at once.
+Gandan, Lhabde, the minor northern kingdoms…  Ossisswe and the other cities to the south and west…  It is as if a dozen different plays are being performed on the same stage at once.

 I turn the page over and spit on it.
 The minister's other report slowly takes